Neo Gynaikokastro: Ottoman Rule

 Around 1383, it was occupied by the Ottoman Turks under the leadership of Gazi Evrenos Bey, hence the old name of the village was Avret Hisar or Avret Isar.
-During the years of Ottoman rule there was the kaza of Avret Hişar that belonged to the Salonica Vilayet.
+During the years of Ottoman rule there was the kaza of Avret Hisar that belonged to the Salonica Vilayet.

 Greek Rule

 The village was transferred to Greek sovereignty as a result of the Second Balkan War.
 This area of the Macedonian front was the scene of fighting between the Bulgarians and the Entente forces dominated by the Armée d'Orient (1915–1919).
 A number of photos from this time have survived.

 Its current inhabitants are descended from Greek refugees who came from the "Tsataltza" province of Istanbul and the "Artohan" region of the Caucasus.
 In 1926, refugees from Eastern Thrace settled, namely from the villages of Oklali, Lazarkioi, Ambarli and Akala in the area of Metron (Tsataltzas), near Lake Derko and the village was renamed Nea Dimitra.
 In 1928 the name was corrected to Neo Gynaikokastro.
 In 1928 the village was entirely populated with resettled refugees, comprising 608 people in total within 178 families.

-According to the Kallikratis plan, the village, along with Vakoufi, Kokartza and Kato Apostoloi, constitute the local community of Neo Gynaikokastro, which belongs to the municipal unit of Pikrolimni of the municipality of Kilkis and according to the 2011 census as a community has a population of 1,050 inhabitants while as a settlement 578.
+According to the Kallikratis plan, the village, along with Vakoufi, Kokartza and Kato Apostoloi, constitute the local community of Neo Gynaikokastro, which belongs to the municipal unit of Pikrolimni of the municipality of Kilkis.
+According to the 2021 census the community has a population of 751 inhabitants.

 In 1994, the hill northwest of the village was declared a protected archaeological site.